5 steps if you can’t pay your bills

 Article budget savings Numerica 1

 At some point in life, most of us encounter financial hardship.
-It can leave us struggling to pay the rent or mortgage, cover a loan or credit card bill — or simply make ends meet.
+It can leave us struggling to pay the rent or mortgage, cover a loan or credit card bill, or make ends meet.

 1. Focus on the essentials